Brewing: History

 The Alulu beer receipt records a purchase of "best" beer from a brewer, c.
 2050 BC, from the Sumerian city of Umma in Mesopotamia (ancient Iraq).

-Brewing has taken place since around the 6th millennium BC, and archaeological evidence suggests emerging civilisations including China, ancient Egypt, and Mesopotamia brewed beer.
-Descriptions of various beer recipes can be found in cuneiform (the oldest known writing) from ancient Mesopotamia.
-In Mesopotamia the brewer's craft was the only profession which derived social sanction and divine protection from female deities/goddesses, specifically: Ninkasi, who covered the production of beer, Siris, who was used in a metonymic way to refer to beer, and Siduri, who covered the enjoyment of beer.
+Brewing has taken place since at least the 11th millennium BC, and archaeological evidence suggests that prehistoric peoples and later civilisations, including those in China, ancient Egypt, and Mesopotamia brewed beer.
+Descriptions of beer production can be found in cuneiform (the oldest known writing) from ancient Mesopotamia.
+In Mesopotamia the brewer's craft derived social sanction and divine protection from female deities/goddesses, specifically: Ninkasi, who covered the production of beer, Siris, who was used in a metonymic way to refer to beer, and Siduri, who appears in the Epic of Gilgamesh as a divine alewife or tavern-keeper, covered the enjoyment of beer.
 In pre-industrial times, and in developing countries, women are frequently the main brewers.

-As almost any cereal containing certain sugars can undergo spontaneous fermentation due to wild yeasts in the air, it is possible that beer-like beverages were independently developed throughout the world soon after a tribe or culture had domesticated cereal.
-Chemical tests of ancient pottery jars reveal that beer was produced as far back as about 7,000 years ago in what is today Iran.
-This discovery reveals one of the earliest known uses of fermentation and is the earliest evidence of brewing to date.
-In Mesopotamia, the oldest evidence of beer is believed to be a 6,000-year-old Sumerian tablet depicting people drinking a beverage through reed straws from a communal bowl.
+As almost any cereal containing certain sugars can undergo spontaneous fermentation due to wild yeasts in the air and on the grains, it is possible that beer-like beverages were independently developed throughout the world in prehistoric times.
+The earliest archaeological evidence for cereal-based beer brewing has been found at Raqefet Cave in present-day Israel, where analysis of stone mortars indicates that the Natufians, a semi-sedentary foraging people, brewed wheat- or barley-based beer around 13,000 years ago, probably for ritual feasts.
+The brewing of beer at Raqefet Cave predates the appearance of domesticated cereals in the Near East by several millennia.

+In Mesopotamia, early pictorial evidence for beer drinking includes a 6,000-year-old Sumerian seal from Tepe Gawra, dating to around 4000 BC, which depicts two figures drinking beer through long reed straws from a communal bowl.
+Chemical analysis of pottery from Godin Tepe in the central Zagros Mountains of present-day Iran provides evidence of barley beer from about 5,500 years ago, with fragments of a jug found to contain deposits of beerstone, a by-product associated with brewing.
 A 3900-year-old Sumerian poem honouring Ninkasi, the patron goddess of brewing, contains the oldest surviving beer recipe, describing the production of beer from barley via bread.
-The invention of bread and beer has been argued to be responsible for humanity's ability to develop technology and build civilisation.
-The earliest chemically confirmed barley beer to date was discovered at Godin Tepe in the central Zagros Mountains of Iran, where fragments of a jug, at least 5,000 years old was found to be coated with beerstone, a by-product of the brewing process.
-Beer may have been known in Neolithic Europe as far back as 5,000 years ago, and was mainly brewed on a domestic scale.
+The production of bread and beer has been argued to be responsible for humanity's ability to develop technology and build civilisation.